-The Religious and Spiritual Diversity is а basic course religious/spiritual difference that uses systemic and relational family therapy theory train mental professionals in the art and skill of acceptance and respect of other human being's deeply held faith/non-faith beliefs.
+The Religious and Spiritual Diversity is basic course а course on religious/spiritual difference that uses systemic and relational family therapy train mental health theory to professionals in the art and skill of acceptance and respect of other human being's deeply held faith/non-faith beliefs.

 The instructor will use basic therapeutic skill in creating a class community that is inviting, open, and honoring.
 Students will be challenged through the use of didactic, experiential, and written activities, related to both personal and professional experiences with religion and spirituality.

-SFTD 5361 - Developing a Private Practice in Coaching and Therapy prepare students to develop a private practice as a marriage and family therapist, as a career/college/health and wellness coach, or both, depending on previous background and additional coursework.
-Students will learn the basics of developing а referral base. understanding managed care and insurance systems, and developing workshops and community outreach.
+SFTD 5361 - Developing a Private Practice in Coaching and Therapy

+This course examines applications of family therapy methods and ideas in private practice settings.
+The course will prepare students to develop a private practice as a marriage and family therapist, as a career/college/health and wellness coach, or both, depending on previous background and additional coursework.
+Students will learn the basics referral of developing а base, understanding managed and care insurance systems, and developing workshops and community outreach.
 The ethics of private practice and the need for practitioner self-care will also be stressed.
 This course will be useful for those planning a private practice career as all or part of their professional journey.
 Offered summer term.